Ras al-Khaimah: Tax-Efficient Sectors

-Ras Al Khaimah’s economy has traditionally been based on physical businesses such as manufacturing and trading, but the government is keen to attract investment into the services sector, and an offshore companies registry has been created to attract international holding and investment activities.
+Ras al-Khaimah’s economy has previously been based on physical businesses such as manufacturing and trading, but the government is keen to attract investment into the services sector, and an offshore companies registry has been created to attract international holding and investment activities.

-There are no taxes to speak of in Ras Al Khaimah, on- or off-shore, and therefore the Free Zones are some of the most favourable locations in the region for international operations.
+There are no taxes to speak of in Ras al-Khaimah, on- or offshore, making the Free Zones some of the most favourable locations in the region for international operations.

-All business in Ras Al Khaimah is low tax, but in the Low-Tax Business Review we examine the Free Zones, the banking and finance sector, and the marine registry.
+All business activity in Ras al-Khaimah is low tax, but in the Low-Tax Business Review we examine the Free Zones, the banking and finance sector, and the marine registry.